enthought/envisage/docs/source/tasks_user_manual/intro.rst

 degree of backwards-incompatible change.
 Less systemic deficiencies of the Workbench include:

-- A lack of robust support for multi-window applications
+- **A lack of robust support for multi-window applications.** The Workbench does not correctly persist layout state for multiple windows.

-- An inflexible API for exposing user-configurable preferences
+- **An inflexible API for exposing user-configurable preferences.** The preferences dialog does not permit fine-grained layout of UI elements.

-Tasks has been designed specifically to avoid these issues.
+Tasks has been designed specifically to address these issues.